►Quick Search:

 Scenario 3: "I have 2 folders with 2000 photos in each Google Photos, now I want to move them to a Dropbox account because many friends recommend the cloud storage service, so what should I do?
 Thanks for any advice!"

-It is obvious that the Dropbox is increasingly popular so that more and more users would like to transfer Google Photos to Dropbox for better data security.
-Of course, there are some other reasons for which users might need to move Google Photos to Dropbox for a backup, which includes:
+It is obvious that Dropbox is increasingly popular so more and more users would like to transfer Google Photos to Dropbox for better data security.
+Of course, there are some other reasons why users might need to move Google Photos to Dropbox for a backup, including:

 • Dropbox allows you to organize your images in folders and subfolders while Google Photos doesn’t support subfolders.

-• Dropbox can save all kinds of files such as photos, videos, documents, audio, etc. More flexible than Google Photos.
+• Dropbox can save all kinds of files, such as photos, videos, documents, audio, etc. It is more flexible than Google Photos.

 Google Photos to Dropbox